3 Copper ETFs to Keep an Eye On in 2022

 This fund isn’t technically an ETF, but it has some similarities.
 It’s structured as an exchange-traded note (ETN).
 The fund invests in copper futures.
 It tracks an index that consists of a single copper futures contract at a time.

 This fund follows a fixed schedule that rolls into contracts two months before maturity in February, April and June, as well as contracts three months from maturity in August and November.

 The fund tracks the Bloomberg Copper Subindex Total Return.
 This reflects potential returns that are available in futures contracts on copper.

 Global X Copper Miners ETF

 The Global X Copper Miners ETF seeks to track the performance of the Solactive Global Copper Miners Total Return Index.
-This fund invests directly in global companies that are involved in copper mining and processing.
+This fund invests directly in global companies that focus on copper mining and processing.

-This fund has around 30 holdings.
-The largest ones by market value are China-based company Zijin Mining and the U.S.-based company Freeport-McMoRan.
+This fund has over 40 holdings.
+The largest ones by market value are Australia-based company OZ Minerals and the U.S.-based company Freeport-McMoRan.
 These are sustainable mining companies with efficient and low-cost methods.

 Final Thoughts on Copper ETFs

-Copper is an interesting play for investors.
-Demand shows no signs of slowing down.
-But there are always risks to consider before you invest.
+The copper market is an interesting one for investors.
+The industry is catching the eye of investors after record breaking numbers in 2021.
+However, there are always risks to consider before investing.
 As always, you should do your own research before you decide to invest in copper ETFs.